FoundationDB/fdb-kubernetes-operator/docs/design/bin_pack_fault_domains.md

 - `physical fault domain`: This refers to a fault domain that is available in Kubernetes e.g. a machine running the Kubernetes worker or a higher level fault domain like a rack, data hall etc.
   This will reflect an underlying physical fault domain.
 - `logical fault domain`: The logical fault domain is not something that refers directly to a physical fault domain and can also be spread across multiple physical fault domains.
-  The idea is to have a way to group some processes of a FoundationDB cluster together with the same zone ID, this zone ID will be a logical value like "zone-1".
+  The idea is to have a way to group some podNames of a FoundationDB cluster together with the same zone ID, this zone ID will be a logical value like "zone-1".

 ## Proposed Design